tomtyiu/Safety-Alignment-AI-benchmark/README.md

 ## Safety-Alignment-AI-benchmark
 This is safety alignment AGI AI benchmark.

 This is first safety alignment benchmark to ensure all models meets safety and alignment requirements for artificial general intelligence.
-Superalignment will be future to this benchmark.
+Superalignment will be in benchmark in the future to this benchmark.

 Testing Dataset topics:
 - Human values